vuesence/vue-faq/docs/en/development/misc.md

 ::: details Mixins

 We should forget about them like a bad dream.
 Mixins as a pattern of multiple inheritance is a very bad architectural practice and should be avoided.
 In Vue 2, the framework itself did not have a way to make the component part of the steit and methods common, so mixins were used.
-In Vue 3, the Composition API was introduced and mixins were no longer needed.
+In Vue 3, the Composition API has been introduced and mixins are no longer needed.

 :::